sifulan-access-federation/ifirexman-training/guides/idp.md

     idp.persistentId.salt = /X81vwg0l1SYBfgzYLid8CCXx3Zz6y123pKDKQAMuPU=
     ```

-    If you are using LDAP as the backend authenticator, you also need to update `idp.authn.LDAP.bindDNCredential` with the LDAP bind password.
+    If you are using LDAP/AD as the backend authenticator, you also need to update `idp.authn.LDAP.bindDNCredential` with the LDAP/AD bind password.

 5. Edit the `values.yaml` file (see an example [here](../manifest/idp/values.yaml)).
 Generally, there are 2 sections that you would need to update: `IdP Configuration` and `Federation Configuration`.
 A brief explanation and sample entries are provided in the file.